Freiburg's History for Pedestrians

 A Bishop Pierced in Combat

 Freiburg still is rich and can meet the imposed reparation payment whilst Egino II as usual has no money.
 Desperately the Count asks for higher taxes.
-Those the citizens not only refuse to pay but on top of it start a war bombarding Egino's castle in 1299.
+These the citizens not only refuse to pay but on top of it start a war bombarding Egino's castle in 1299.
 At that perilous juncture the Count calls his brother-in-law Konrad von Lichtenberg for help against his subjects.
-Konrad is bishop of Strasbourg arriving with an army to force the rebels to their knees.
+Konrad is Bishop of Strasbourg arriving with an army to force the rebels to their knees.
 Citizens and their servants fight the battle against the enemy with all their might but are soon exhausted.
 In a desperate act a Freiburg butcher called Hauri moves forward and sticks a spear into the bishop.
 That ends the battle and teaches us that a bishop should rather keep watch over his sheep than lead them to the slaughter.
 Killing a bishop demanded atonement.
 At the place where Konrad von Lichtenberg was killed the citizens erect a cross that can still be seen today.

 In the meantime the construction of the Münster advances well.
 Following the finishing of the nave and the base of the steeple the wooden bell-cage is erected in which the Hosanna bell (cast already in 1258) is suspended around the year 1300.
 The original bell and its cage can still be visited.
 Only lately some of the supporting beams had to be exchanged in a delicate and complicated operation.